Why controversial US Open mixed doubles event is not worthy of Grand Slam status

 Recent withdrawals and scheduling concerns play strongly to this theory.
 American stars Coco Gauff, Emma Navarro and Tommy Paul have all withdrawn in recent days, as has world No 1 Aryna Sabalenka.

-And as for Alcaraz and Sinner – the two biggest draws – their participation is in doubt given they contest the final of the Cincinnati Open at 3pm ET on Monday, less than 24 hours before both would be expected on court in the Big Apple.
+And as for Alcaraz and Sinner – the two biggest draws – their participation is in doubt given they contested the final of the Cincinnati Open on Monday, less than 24 hours before both would be expected on court in the Big Apple.
+Sinner withdrew from that match in the opening set through illness and is even less likely to feature as a result.

-Wimbledon champion Iga Swiatek has an even worse turnaround, playing in Cincinnati at 6pm ET tonight and scheduled to be on Arthur Ashe at midday on Tuesday.
+Wimbledon champion Iga Swiatek has an even worse turnaround, having began her own Cincinnati Open final at 6pm ET yesterday while being scheduled to play on Arthur Ashe at midday on Tuesday.
 Eighteen hours (probably less) to play a singles final, cool-down, fulfil media commitments, fly two hours to New York and be present on-site at Flushing Meadows to play potentially two matches in a day.
 It feels somewhat farcical.

 Yet the product will be fascinating viewing.
 How seriously will it actually be taken?
 Most players will have their main sights set on the singles tournament, starting on Sunday, but the staggering prize pot means matches will undoubtedly be competitive.
 The final is effectively a $600,000 contest, $300,000 per player.